 If serving iced, fill tall glasses with ice and pour the tea over.
 If serving hot, pour the tea into mugs.
 Garnish with optional lemon slices and/or lemon juice to taste.

-There are hundreds of varieties of fresh mint and they are all good candidates for a mint herbal tea.
-Here are some of the more obscure varieties that make great tea:
+There are hundreds of varieties of fresh mint, and they are all good candidates for a mint herbal tea.
+Here are some of the more obscure types that make great tea: